 Even if you're using a phone or tablet, try to set it up so you can sit straight and hold your instrument properly and still see your music - and where I can see your hands on your guitar.
 Its ok to be comfortable, but posture affects playing technique as well as mental attitude.

 These are basic steps that you can take, without spending much money - except for maybe an ethernet cable or wall adapter.
-If you're committed to the process long term and want to invest in some equipment, I will be adding some info on USB microphones, USB interfaces and mixers, and and headphones, and maybe even webcams, in the near future.
+If you're committed to the process long term and want to invest in some equipment, I'll be happy to talk with you about various available options, and which might work best for you.